Vi-jay/vue-component/README.md

 # vue-component
-keep core for my project
+keep care for my project

 You can check dome for learn more,